Article first published September 2014, updated May 2019

 - Companies sending over 100,000 emails each month see a 94% return on investment.
 (MECLabs)

-- Newsletters are still considered to a great way to grow or maintain relationships, even during times when people aren’t actively making purchasing decisions.
+- Newsletters are still considered to be a great way to grow or maintain relationships, even during times when people aren’t actively making purchasing decisions.
 (Nielsen Norman Group)

-- When it comes to purchases made as a result of receiving a marketing message, email has the highest conversion rate (66%), when compared to social, direct mail and more.
+- When it comes to purchases made as a result of receiving a marketing message, email has the highest conversion rate (66%), when compared to social, direct mail, and more.
 (The DMA)

 - One study showed that email is the second most used marketing tool (after a company website) for B2B companies. (eMarketer)

 - 73% of marketers cite email marketing as their number one digital marketing channel when it comes to ROI.
 (Econsultancy)

 Email marketing’s engagement and influence isn’t going to be decreasing any time soon.
 If anything, the effectiveness and relevance of email in marketing are only increasing.
 Here are some of the latest email marketing statistics to prove it: